Sunday, September 27, 2015

 exxos

-Yep, he never seems to stop and will certainly be the only guy I'll trust to upgrade my Atari ST. Chris is a genuine guy with technical knowledge of the internal workings of Atari computers so I thought it was time that we got to know a little more about this soldering-iron geek.
-Now, this is a pretty big interview so go and grab yourself a coffee, sit back, relax and read.
-I hope you all enjoy this as much as I have?
+I have zero hardware skills myself so admire people that do.
+So I thought it was time that we all got to know more about this soldering-iron geek.
+Okay, this is a big interview so go and grab yourself a coffee, sit back, relax, and read.
+I hope you enjoy this as much as I have?

 My thanks to Chris for taking the time to write (waffle on!) and produce one heck of an interview!
-Don't forget that coffee and enjoy reading about one of the biggest players on the scene.

 Mr Exxos, please tell us about yourself.